 What Does It Add?

 Easily the most important questions but also the most varied.
-DLC encompasses a wide spectrum of different types of content, subsequently, affecting each game different.
-Let’s take for example Bloodborne, which consists of one large area that is removed from the main game.
-It offers both an expanded story that adds to the base game, as well as introducing new weapons (one being the Beastclaver, my favorite) that create new play styles that in turn also affect the base game.
-In this scenario, you essentially have one large expansion that adds to the game but also directly affects the existing game.
+DLC encompasses a wide spectrum of different types of content, subsequently affecting each game differently.
+Let’s take, for example, Bloodborne, which consists of one large area that is removed from the main game.
+It offers both an expanded story that adds to the base game, as well as introducing new weapons (one being the Beastclaver, my favorite) that create new play styles that, in turn, also affect the base game.
+In this scenario, you mostly have one significant expansion that adds to the game but also directly affects the existing game.

 Some games opt to create slighter larger distinctions with their expansion like content.
-In the case of Horizon Zero Dawn, The Frozen Wilds DLC creates a whole new, expansion scale area.
-However, unlike Bloodborne where the area is separate but directly feeds back into the base game, The Frozen Wilds goes a step further by introducing a new set of currency and purchasable items unique to the DLC.
+In the case of Horizon Zero Dawn, The Frozen Wilds DLC creates a whole new expansion scale area.
+However, unlike Bloodborne, where the space is separate but directly feeds back into the base game, The Frozen Wilds goes a step further by introducing a new set of currency and purchasable items unique to the DLC.
 This creates a new progression system where the time spent outside the DLC has little value to that of inside the DLC.

-Other games don’t attempt to segregate their content from the base game, instead incorporating it at all levels.
+Other games don’t attempt to segregate their content from the base game; instead, they opt to incorporate it at all levels.
 Fighting games exemplify this type of DLC; content such as characters is available to be played in the same content as all the other characters.
 They can still be played online, in arcade mode, and all the various other modes that exist in the game.

 Each type of DLC and all of the many in-between all provide more content in different ways, and because they are provided in different ways, their value shifts accordingly.